 If the bottom area of your garden is the place that gets the most sun, it's the ideal spot for a seating area where you can enjoy the sunshine.
 As it's further away from the house, it also gives a feeling of seclusion and privacy.
 The decking gives the space a more permanent feel, as though it's an extension of the house, which is enhanced by the shelves on the rear wall.
 Add some bright bunting and colour pop cushions for some fun and flair.
 Find more inspiration with our guide to outdoor living spaces.

 3. Bring in some foliage

-Foliage covered fences and walls can act as a handy barrier to exterior noise, which is particularly useful in city gardens.
+Foliage-covered fences and walls can act as a handy barrier to exterior noise, which is particularly useful in city gardens.
 Plant climbers such as fragrant jasmine in raised beds next to your fence and encourage them to spread out, creating a living wall effect.
 Enhance your secluded oasis with foliage and a large parasol for shade and lose yourself in the greenery.
 Our guide to living walls has plenty of tips on how to create a similar look in your space.